Fly Fishing Accessories: A Must Have List

 Forceps are sometimes called hemostats and are like small clamps.
 You’ll use these to pinch down the barbs on your hooks and remove flies from the fish’s mouth.
 They are also great for clamping onto your hook and lowering to the bottom of a lake to determine the depth.
 Many times they will have a sharp needle point located near the handle that will clean out the eye of a hook should it become clogged with glue.

 Retractors can be pinned to a fishing vest, pack, or wader pocket.
 They can be used to keep nippers, forceps, floatant, or any other miscellaneous tool at easy reach.

 Strike indicators are the fly angler’s bobber.
-They are primarily used to suspend sunken flies at various depths in a lake, or allow you to dead drift your offerings in a river.
-Although strike indicators are not always necessary it’s import you learn how to use them, especially when you are new.
+They are primarily used to suspend sunken flies at various depths in a lake or allow you to dead drift your offerings in a river.
+Although strike indicators are not always necessary you must learn how to use them, especially when you are new.
 Strike indicators and submerged flies can be used anytime, but especially if you’re not seeing fish actively feeding near the surface.

 Fly boxes hold and organize your most important fly fishing possessions.
 Your flies!
-Of all of the pieces of fly fishing equipment you’ll need to get started, your flies are the most important.
+Of all of the pieces of fly fishing equipment, you’ll need to get started, your flies are the most important.
 Keep them safe, dry and organized in a fly box.
-With the dozens of styles out there, just start out with something simple and small.
-As you fly collection grows you’ll eventually develop preferences as you go.
+With the dozens of styles out there, just start with something simple and small.
+As your fly collection grows you’ll eventually develop preferences as you go.